bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/docusaurus/docs/proxying-api-requests-in-development.md

 Fetch API cannot load http://localhost:4000/api/todos.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:3000' is therefore not allowed access.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
 ```

 Keep in mind that `proxy` only has effect in development (with `npm start`), and it is up to you to ensure that URLs like `/api/todos` point to the right thing in production.
-You don’t have to use the `/api` prefix.
+You don't have to use the `/api` prefix.
 Any unrecognized request without a `text/html` accept header will be redirected to the specified `proxy`.

 The `proxy` option supports HTTP, HTTPS and WebSocket connections.

 If the `proxy` option is **not** flexible enough for you, alternatively you can:

 - [Configure the proxy yourself](#configuring-the-proxy-manually)
-- Enable CORS on your server ([here’s how to do it for Express](https://enable-cors.org/server_expressjs.html)).
+- Enable CORS on your server ([here's how to do it for Express](https://enable-cors.org/server_expressjs.html)).
 - Use [environment variables](adding-custom-environment-variables.md) to inject the right server host and port into your app.

 ## "Invalid Host Header" Errors After Configuring Proxy

 When you enable the `proxy` option, you opt into a more strict set of host checks.
 This is necessary because leaving the backend open to remote hosts makes your computer vulnerable to DNS rebinding attacks.
 The issue is explained in [this article](https://medium.com/webpack/webpack-dev-server-middleware-security-issues-1489d950874a) and [this issue](https://github.com/webpack/webpack-dev-server/issues/887).

-This shouldn’t affect you when developing on `localhost`, but if you develop remotely like [described here](https://github.com/facebook/create-react-app/issues/2271), you will see this error in the browser after enabling the `proxy` option:
+This shouldn't affect you when developing on `localhost`, but if you develop remotely like [described here](https://github.com/facebook/create-react-app/issues/2271), you will see this error in the browser after enabling the `proxy` option:

 > Invalid Host header